12 All-Natural Ways To Boost Your Immune System

 8. Sweat it out in a sauna.

 Several studies show that using an infrared sauna on a regular basis not only improves the health of our protective white blood cells, but the increase in body temperature can actually make it harder for bacteria and viruses to survive.
 They may also have the power to decrease incidence of the common cold.
-In addition, when you sweat in a sauna, you're removing many toxins that would cause increased inflammation.
-Do you need any other excuse to jump into a toasty sauna on a chilly day?
+In addition, when you sweat in a sauna, you're sweating, and this is your body's natural way of removing many toxins that would cause increased inflammation.

 9. Use natural antimicrobials to ward off infection.

-One of the best ways to build your immune strength daily is through a few key superfoods.
-These foods can be incorporated on a daily basis so that you are constantly improving and boosting your immunity while eating yummy foods.
+One way to support your immune strength daily is through a few key superfoods.
+These foods can be incorporated on a daily basis so that you are constantly improving and supporting your immunity while eating yummy foods.

 Raw garlic: This superfood has very strong antimicrobial and antiviral properties.
 The potent sulfur compound allicin in garlic is known to treat serious GI infections such as SIBO (small-intestinal bacterial overgrowth) and kill parasites and yeast infections.
 At the first sign of an infection, start taking one raw garlic clove daily, or use concentrated allicin extract.